 Special Interest Groups (SIGs) set RWN apart from other similar professional organizations.
 The idea behind SIGs is that connections are a good start to networking, but the real magic happens when those connections can grow into relationships.
 SIGs are regularly scheduled meetings based on a common theme or goal, where members can get together and learn, share their expertise, and have fun.
 The SIG Support team oversees the development of new groups and facilitates the operation of existing SIGs.

-One of RWN’s most noteworthy networking opportunities is the Summit Business Conference.
-Each year, one main theme is chosen through which participants learn new and effective skills, engage with industry experts, and expand horizons by visiting vendors’ tables.
+One of RWN’s most noteworthy networking opportunities is our yearly Business Conference.
+Each year, one main theme is chosen through which participants learn new and effective skills, engage with industry experts, and expand horizons.
 The Conference team plans, organizes, and promotes this valuable half-day of professional development.
-If you have experience planning conventions, seminars, or trainings, or if you want to learn how its all brought together behind the scenes, the Summit Business Conference committee is looking for you!
+If you have experience planning conventions, seminars, or trainings, or if you want to learn how its all brought together behind the scenes, the yearly Business Conference committee is looking for you!

 Want to get involved?